UWPCE-PythonCert/Py300/_sources/advanced_oo.txt

 What if you want a truck class too?

-Create a Vehicle class, and subclass.
-Should we be able to instanticate Vehicle?
+Create a Vehicle class, and subclasses.

-Another use for ABC library.

 .. code-block:: python